Azure/azure-iot-sdk-c/readme.md

 ## Long Term Support

 New LTS releases branch off of main every six months and will be tagged `LTS_<mm_yyyy>_Ref01`.
-A new LTS release will inherit the existing version from the main branch.
+A new LTS release will inherit the version from the main branch at the time of the release.
 LTS branches are named `lts_mm_yyyy` for the month and year the branch was created.
-The lifetime of an LTS branch is one year, afterwhich the branch is deleted.

 An updated LTS release will occur when a critical bug fix (including security updates) is ported from the main branch.
 These updated releases will be tagged in the same manner except for a bumped Ref##, e.g. `LTS_<mm_yyyy>_Ref02`.
 The `patch` version will also be bumped.
 No new features and no general bug fixes will be ported to an LTS update.